ferrous-systems/rust-exercises/exercise-book/src/stm32/trustzone-nonsecure.md

 available to nonsecure mode.
 This device can apportion memory on a 512-byte block by block basis, which seems overkill.
 We just want to leave SRAM1 for Secure mode, and give all of SRAM3 to Nonsecure mode.
-As SRAM3 is 832 KiB in length, that's 1664 blocks we have to individual flip over to Nonsecure mode.
+As SRAM3 is 832 KiB in length, that's 1664 blocks we have to individually flip over to Nonsecure mode.

 The GTZC MPCBB peripheral does this with a whole bunch of 32-bit registers, where each register controls 32 blocks (1 bit per block).
 SRAM3 therefore has 52